-Encountering brown or dark-green discoloration on your vinyl siding can be quite unattractive.
-These stains are typically a result of mold and mildew growth.
-If left unaddressed, the stains can cause harm to your siding.
-Additionally, the presence of mold and mildew can decrease the value of your home if not properly addressed.
+Having brown or dark-green stains on your vinyl siding can be very unappealing.
+These stains are usually caused by mold and mildew.
+If left for a long time, the stains can damage your siding.
+Mold and mildew can also reduce the resale value of the home if left unchecked.

 There are a few fast and easy ways to remove mold.
 You need to consider two things, the method of cleaning and the cleaning products: